New Zealand–United Kingdom relations: Settlers

 Much of the migration to New Zealand took place from the constituent countries of the British Isles.
-This was facilitated from 1839 by the New Zealand Company founded for the purpose of colonization.
+This was facilitated from 1839 by the New Zealand Company, founded for colonization.
 The work of the Otago Association and Canterbury Association in establishing the primarily Scottish settlement in Dunedin and the primarily English settlement in Christchurch, respectively, encouraged further New Zealand-bound emigration from Britain.

 Around 80% of New Zealanders are of at least partially British ancestry, and an estimated 17% are entitled to British passports.

 Toponymy

 Captain James Cook's map of New Zealand, using a mixture of English and Māori place-names.

 From the anglicisation of the Dutch appellation Nieuw Zeeland onward, historical ties with the United Kingdom have contributed substantially to New Zealand's toponymy.
 James Cook's early map combined local Māori place-names with a number of his own coinages.
-Subsequent settlers added references to places in United Kingdom, aristocratic sponsors, early British explorers, the Royal Family, battles in which the United Kingdom was involved and notable institutions such as Christ Church, Oxford.
+Subsequent settlers added references to places in the United Kingdom, aristocratic sponsors, early British explorers, the Royal Family, battles in which the United Kingdom was involved, and notable institutions such as Christ Church, Oxford.

 Many of these contributions have been retained in common usage, often alongside pre-existing Māori placenames.

 Law

-Through the first Act of the First New Zealand Parliament (in 1854), those applicable English laws that were enacted prior to the appointment of William Hobson, were adopted in New Zealand.
+Through the first Act of the First New Zealand Parliament (in 1854), those applicable English laws that were enacted before the appointment of William Hobson were adopted in New Zealand.
 As such, New Zealand inherited an uncodified constitution but, unlike the other former dominions, it has not been codified through an overarching document or documents.

 Enactments by the UK Parliament specifically and substantially relating to New Zealand include: